namannimmo10/namannimmo.me/_posts/2018-02-04-20-17-20-a_promenade_of_pytorch.md

-Summing up, PyTorch is a very exciting player in the field of deep learning frameworks, exploiting its unique niche of being a research-first library, while still providing the performance necessary for everyday research.
-Its dynamic graph computation model is an exciting contrast to static graph frameworks like TensorFlow or MXNet, that many will find more suitable for performing research experiments.
+Summing up, PyTorch is a very exciting player in the field of deep learning frameworks, exploiting its unique niche of being a research-first library, while still providing the performance necessary to get the job done.
+Its dynamic graph computation model is an exciting contrast to static graph frameworks like TensorFlow or MXNet, that many will find more suitable for performing their experiments.
 I sure look forward to working on it.